BLOG

 When to Upgrade the OS (The Exit)

-The transition usually occurs when the Operating System is stable enough to be run by a full-time executive who is a “manager” rather than a “builder.”
-As we explored in the comparison between fractional and full-time roles, full-time leaders excel at maintenance, culture, and incremental optimization.
+The transition usually occurs when the Operating System is stable enough to be run by a full-time executive who is a “manager”.
+Rather than a “builder.”.
+As organizations explored in the comparison between fractional and full-time roles, full-time leaders excel at maintenance, culture, and incremental optimization.

 You know the OS is installed and ready for handover when: